dse/xorg-monospace-fonts-ttf/README.md

 # xorg-monospace-fonts-ttf

-**NOTE: WORK IN PROGRESS.
-I've found numerous issues and I'm working on resolving them.
-You probably don't want to download these fonts right now.**
+**WORK IN PROGRESS**

 The X Window System comes with a pretty good assortment of bitmap fonts.
-The monospace fonts in it happen to be excellent for coding.

-I distribute them here, in TrueType format, for your enjoyment and use.
+I like the monospace fonts for coding sometimes, so here they are in TrueType.

 I do not take credit for the fonts, only for the scripts that convert them to TrueType fonts that work well on your system.